PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 **Check the result of LodTensor**

-Because of the special attributes of LoDTensor,you could not print to check the content.The usual solution to the problem is to fetch the LoDTensor as the output of network and then execute  numpy.array(lod_tensor) to transfer LoDTensor into numpy array:
+Because of the special attributes of LoDTensor, you could not print to check the content.
+The usual solution to the problem is to fetch the LoDTensor as the output of network and then execute  numpy.array(lod_tensor) to transfer LoDTensor into numpy array:

 .. code-block:: python